tldr-pages/tldr/pages/common/restic.md

 # restic

-> A backup program that aims to be fast, secure and efficient.
+> A fast, secure and secure backup program.
 > More information: <https://restic.net>.

 - Initialize a backup repository in the specified local directory: